What is a Tummy Tuck?

 Get To Know Your Doctor

-This is your time to get to know Dr. Stiller and the staff at Stiller.
+This is your time to get to know Spokane Cosmetic Surgeon Dr. Geoffrey Stiller and the staff at Stiller Aesthetics.
 Be sure to convey your goals and expectations for the surgical procedure.

 Dr. Stiller will evaluate your medical health and explain the surgical techniques available to you.